(ex EN a tide)

-Note: May administer a missed dose as soon as noticed if the next regularly scheduled dose is due in ≥3 days; resume normal schedule thereafter.
+Missed dose: May administer a missed dose as soon as noticed if the next regularly scheduled dose is due in ≥3 days; resume normal schedule thereafter.
 If a dose is missed and the next regularly scheduled dose is due 1 or 2 days later, do not administer the missed dose and instead resume treatment with the next regularly scheduled dose.
 To establish a new day of the week administration schedule, wait ≥3 days after last dose given, then administer next dose on new desired day of the week.

 Conversion from immediate release to extended release: Initiate weekly administration of exenatide extended release the day after discontinuing exenatide immediate release.
 Note: May experience increased blood glucose levels for ~2 weeks after conversion.
 Pretreatment with immediate release exenatide is not required when initiating extended release exenatide.

 Mild impairment (CrCl >50 mL/minute): No dosage adjustment necessary.

 Moderate impairment (CrCl 30 to 50 mL/minute): There are no dosage adjustments provided in the manufacturer's labeling; use caution, particularly with initiation of therapy or dose escalation of immediate release exenatide.

 Severe impairment (CrCl <30 mL/minute): Use is not recommended.